 Skip to main content

-PITIA
+PITIA components

 Why PITIA matters

 PITIA is a critical metric in mortgage underwriting because it represents the borrower’s complete monthly housing obligation.
-Beyond its use in DTI calculations, PITIA is also used to determine reserve requirements for many loan programs.
+Beyond its use in DTI calculations, PITIA is used to determine reserve requirements for many loan programs.

 Reserve requirements based on PITIA